The 21st IFIP INTERNATIONAL CONFERENCE ON ENTERTAINMENT COMPUTING

 This year IFIP-ICEC is co-located with CHI Play in Bremen, which runs directly after ICEC, so that the entertainment, HCI and play research communities can furthermore connect with each other.
 Some activities will be organized together.

 We are fully aware that the situation regarding Covid-19 is a cause for concern.
 We aim to have the conference onsite, and are confident that this will be possible.
-However, we will of course carefully monitor the situation and take the necessary action in case of lockdowns or travel restrictions, in order to provide a hybrid or online conference.
+In order to ensure a safe conference for everyone, please take the current COVID-19 measures into consideration (see above).

 We invite submissions under the following categories (deadlines):